Ask F I T

 Step One: File the SUNY Application Online

 After you apply, you’ll receive confirmation that your application has been received.
-The first letter will come from the SUNY Application Services Center.
+The first notification will come from the SUNY Application Services Center.

 The second confirmation will be sent from FIT to the email address you put on your SUNY application and will contain your username and password for your MyFIT account.
 It can take 7-10 days to receive the email from FIT after submitting the SUNY application.